t-d-k/LibreCrypt/docs/FAQ.md

 *Q: Do DoxBox volumes have any kind of identifying "signature"?*

 *A:*
-No!

-Please see the FAQ: [By examining a DoxBox/encrypted Linux volume file, can anyone tell what it is?](#ao) for further information.
+Neither DoxBox nor plain dm-crypt Linux volumes have any kind of "signature" that would allow an attacker to identify them for what they are.
+LUKS volumes do have such a signature.

+Note that all encrypted files are easily distinguished from non-encrypted files with the right software, because they have a high 'entropy'.
+To hide the existance of encrypted data use hidden boxes, rather than relying on a lack of a 'signature' or the file extension.
+With LUKS volumes, even without a password, it is possible to tell how many passwords are in use and other details such as the cyphers used.
+With DoxBox and plain dm-crypt volumes, no information is available apart from the size of the volume.
+With hidden volumes, if all security precautions are followed, no information should be available including the existance and size of the volume.

 * * *

-<a name="ao"></a>
-*Q: By examining a DoxBox/encrypted Linux volume file, can anyone tell what it is?*

-*A:* Neither DoxBox nor encrypted Linux volumes have any kind of "signature" that would allow an attacker to identify them for what they are.

-  In particular, the "critical data block" in every DoxBox volumes is encrypted, and as such it is not possible to identify it for what it is

-  * * *
  <a name="ap"></a>
 *Q: What is "plausible deniability?"*

+*A:*
+This means being able to plausibly deny that you have more encrypted data than you have revealed.
+It does not mean being able to deny that you have any encrypted data or that you are using encryption.
+Plausible deniability is essential in totalitarian regimes where you may be punished for refusing to hand over keyphrases.
+DoxBox enables plausible deniability by allowing you to create hidden boxes.
+These are boxes hidden inside other boxes, called 'outer' boxes, in such a way that they cannot be detected without the keyphrase.
+Hidden boxes can only be hidden inside other boxes, it is not possible to hide them elsewhere on a hard disc.
+For this reason it is necessary to create an outer box containing files you may plausibly wish to hide, but that you can reveal to an attacker.
+Once the outer box has been created an inner 'hidden' box can be created to hold the data you actually wish to hide.
+DoxBox supports an arbitrary number of nested hidden boxes.

-*A:* See the documentation section on ["Plausible Deniability"](plausible_deniability.html) for details.
+See the section on ["Plausible Deniability"](plausible_deniability.html) for technical details.

  * * *
  <a name="aq_1"></a>